OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: Abstract

 \section{Abstract}

 Humans possess the cognitive ability to comprehend scenes in a compositional manner.
-To empower AI systems with similar abilities, object-centric representation learning aims to acquire representations of individual objects from visual scenes without any supervision.
-Although recent advancements in object-centric representation learning have achieved remarkable progress on complex synthesis datasets, there is a huge challenge for application in complex real-world scenes.
-One of the essential reasons is the scarcity of real-world datasets specifically tailored to object-centric representation learning methods.
-To solve this problem, we propose a versatile real-world dataset of tabletop scenes for object-centric learning called OCTScenes, which is meticulously designed to serve as a benchmark for comparing, evaluating and analyzing object-centric representation learning methods.
-OCTScenes contains 5000 tabletop scenes with a total of 15 everyday objects.
+To empower AI systems with similar capabilities, object-centric learning aims to acquire representations of individual objects from visual scenes without any supervision.
+Although recent advances in object-centric learning have made remarkable progress on complex synthesis datasets, there is a huge challenge for application to complex real-world scenes.
+One of the essential reasons is the scarcity of real-world datasets specifically tailored to object-centric learning.
+To address this problem, we propose a versatile real-world dataset of tabletop scenes for object-centric learning called OCTScenes, which is meticulously designed to serve as a benchmark for comparing, evaluating, and analyzing object-centric learning methods.
+OCTScenes contains 5000 tabletop scenes with a total of 15 objects.
 Each scene is captured in 60 frames covering a 360-degree perspective.
-Consequently, OCTScenes is a versatile benchmark dataset that can simultaneously satisfy the evaluation of object-centric representation learning methods across static scenes, dynamic scenes, and multi-view scenes tasks.
-Extensive experiments of object-centric representation learning methods for static, dynamic and multi-view scenes are conducted on OCTScenes.
+Consequently, OCTScenes is a versatile benchmark dataset that can simultaneously satisfy the evaluation of object-centric learning methods based on single-image, video, and multi-view.
+Extensive experiments of representative object-centric learning methods are conducted on OCTScenes.
 The results demonstrate the shortcomings of state-of-the-art methods for learning meaningful representations from real-world data, despite their impressive performance on complex synthesis datasets.
-Furthermore, OCTScenes can serves as a catalyst for advancing existing state-of-the-art methods, inspiring them to adapt to real-world scenes.
+Furthermore, OCTScenes can serve as a catalyst for the advancement of existing methods, inspiring them to adapt to real-world scenes.
 Dataset and code are available at \url{https://huggingface.co/datasets/Yinxuan/OCTScenes}.